lcrespom/genetic-tsp-js/README.md

 ## ToDo
 - Look & feel
 	- Highlight the segments that changed in the map from previous solution
-	- Add *Evolution* section displaying progress of solution: 1pixel = 1 second
+	- Add *Histogram* section displaying progress of solution: 1pixel = 1 second ✔
 - Functionality
-	- Support parallel engines / recombine in client √
+	- Support parallel engines / recombine in client ✔